omkarsjoshi/bbo_capstone/README.md

 This repository contains the capstone project for the ICL Professional Certificate in Machine Learning and Artificial Intelligence (PCMLAI) programme: a configuration-driven Bayesian optimisation pipeline that queries eight black-box benchmark functions (F1-F8, ranging from 2 to 8 dimensions) once per week over a thirteen-round schedule, with the objective of finding each function's maximiser.

 ## Contents
-- **[Pipeline notebook](https://github.com/omkarsjoshi/bbo_capstone/blob/main/Capstone_W13_Final.ipynb):** Orchestrates the modules below to load the accumulated data, run the LOO-CV trust gate and consensus panel for every function, generate this round's candidate points, and produce the accompanying diagnostic plots and tables.
+- **[Pipeline notebook](https://github.com/omkarsjoshi/bbo_capstone/blob/main/Capstone_W13_Final.ipynb):** Orchestrates the modules below to load the accumulated data, run the LOO-CV trust gate and consensus panel for every function, generate this round's candidate points, and produce the accompanying diagnostic plots and tables, along with detailed analysis.
 - The pipeline itself ([`bbo_data.py`](https://github.com/omkarsjoshi/bbo_capstone/blob/main/bbo_data.py), [`bbo_pipeline.py`](https://github.com/omkarsjoshi/bbo_capstone/blob/main/bbo_pipeline.py), [`bbo_diagnostics.py`](https://github.com/omkarsjoshi/bbo_capstone/blob/main/bbo_diagnostics.py)), comprising per-function GP surrogates (Matérn kernel, ARD lengthscales), an LOO-CV trust gate, a four-method dimension-importance consensus panel, and four candidate-generation strategies (global acquisition ensemble, TuRBO and multi-basin TuRBO, local-GP "needle" refinement, and space-filling exploration), together with the associated diagnostic plots.
 - **Query data** (`initial_data/function_<n>/`): Per-function input and output arrays (`initial_inputs.npy`, `initial_outputs.npy`) from the initial dataset.
 - **Round log** ([`inputs_W12.txt`](https://github.com/omkarsjoshi/bbo_capstone/blob/main/inputs_W12.txt), [`outputs_W12.txt`](https://github.com/omkarsjoshi/bbo_capstone/blob/main/outputs_W12.txt)): Cumulative, per-round record of every input queried and output received from round 1 through round 12 (one row per function per round), appended by `bbo_data.py` onto the initial sample.
 Together with the query data above, this reconstructs each function's full accumulated dataset, from which round 13's final suggestions are generated.
 - [`datasheet.md`](https://github.com/omkarsjoshi/bbo_capstone/blob/main/datasheet.md): Documents the query and evaluation dataset, including its contents, how it was collected, its intended uses, and its known limitations.
 - [`model_card.md`](https://github.com/omkarsjoshi/bbo_capstone/blob/main/model_card.md): Documents the pipeline itself, including surrogate design, routing logic, current strategy by component, performance by function, and known assumptions and limitations.

+## Non-technical summary
+This project set out to find the best possible settings for eight unknown mathematical functions, using only a small number of test queries per function, similar to tuning an unfamiliar machine by trial and error under a tight budget.
+A predictive model learned from each result and decided how much to trust its own predictions before choosing whether to search broadly, refine locally, or hedge across multiple promising regions.
+This trust was checked periodically for every query round.
+Every function showed improvement compared to the initial dataset, and a few improved dramatically, including one that jumped 660-fold from a single late discovery.
+The key lesson was that models can appear correct while quietly being incorrect, and only periodic audits can diagnose this.

 ## Inputs and outputs